Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 44. The Bank of Brazil Changed all its Desktops, ATMs, and Servers to Linux in the Year 2002

-The biggest bank in Brazil, Banco do Brazil had migrated most of its desktops to Linux in 2002.
-Some corporate desktops that need to be run on some specific hardware are an exception.
+The biggest bank in Brazil, Banco do Brazil, had migrated most of its desktops to Linux in 2002.
+Some corporate desktops that need to be run on specific hardware are exceptions.

 Meanwhile, all the branch servers and ATMs work on Linux.
 And openSUSE is the distribution they choose.

 Linux Kernel Lines of Code (LOC) and Version Statistics

 45. the 0.01 Version of Linux Had 10,000+ Lines of Code

 The First (0.01) version of Linux, which was released in September 1991, had about 10,239 lines.
 However, the latest version of Linux has more than 20 million lines of code.